What is cervicitis?

 Diagnosing cervicitis will usually involve tests including:

-- A speculum exam, where a device called a speculum is inserted into the vagina.
-The speculum is gently opened to widen the vagina so that the vagina and cervix can be seen.
+In this test, a device called a speculum is inserted into the vagina.
+The speculum is gently opened to widen the vagina so that the vagina interior and cervix can be seen.
 The doctor will be looking for signs of redness, discharge and inflammation of the vaginal walls.

-- A pap smear, also known as a pap test, which involves swabbing cells from the vagina and cervix and testing these cells for abnormalities.
+Also known as a pap test, this exam involves swabbing cells from the vagina and cervix and testing these cells for abnormalities.
 This can be performed during the speculum exam.

-- A bimanual pelvic exam, which involves the doctor inserting a gloved finger into the vagina to palpate for abnormalities.
+This test involves the doctor inserting a gloved finger into the vagina to examine for abnormalities.

 There is no specific treatment for cervicitis.
-Instead, a doctor will recommend a treatment method based on the root cause of the condition, as well as the individual’s symptoms, age, overall health and medical history.
+Instead, a doctor will recommend a treatment method based on the root cause of the condition, as well as the affected person’s symptoms, age, overall health and medical history.

 Prevention of cervicitis